 Emissions from categories of this sector are often negligible.
-Emission factors derive from data collected in the framework of the EPER/E-PRTR registry as well as from EMEP/EEA and EPA Guidebook.
+Emission factors derive from data collected in the framework of the national EPER/E-PRTR register as well as from EMEP/EEA and EPA Guidebook.

 As already mentioned, other chemical industry (2B5a) was key category for Hg emissions in 1990.
-Hg emissions refer to chlorine production with mercury cells process (EUROCHLOR, 1998).
-Total chlorine production in Italy amounted, in 1990, to 1,042,921 tonnes and reduced in 2009 to 303,728 tonnes.
-Activity production data are supplied by the National Institute of Statistics (ISTAT) and published in the official national statistics and from 2002 data are also collected at plant level in the EPER/E-PRTR registry framework.
-To estimate emissions from 1990 to 2001, the average emission factor supplied by EUROCHLOR for western Europe chlor-alkali production plants (EUROCHLOR, 2001) has been used, while from 2002 emission data have been supplied directly by the production plants in the framework of the EPER/E-PRTR.
-The average emission factor decreased from 1.11 g Hg/t in 2002 to 0.45 g Hg/t in 2009.
-The reduction observed in emissions for the last years is mainly a consequence of the conversion of production plants from the mercury cells process to the membrane technology (Legambiente, 2007).
+Hg emissions are released from chlorine production facility with mercury cells process (EUROCHLOR, 1998).
+Total chlorine production in Italy amounted, in 1990, to 1,042,921 tonnes and reduced in 2010 to 268,328 tonnes.
+Activity production data are supplied by the National Institute of Statistics (ISTAT) and published in the official national statistics and since 2002 data have also been collected at facility level in the national EPER/E-PRTR register.
+To estimate emissions from 1990 to 2001, the average emission factor supplied by EUROCHLOR for western Europe chlor-alkali production plants (EUROCHLOR, 2001) has been used, while since 2002 emission data have been supplied directly by the production facilities in the framework of the national EPER/E-PRTR.
+The average emission factor decreased from 1.11 g Hg/t in 2002 to 0.49 g Hg/t in 2010.
+The reduction observed in emissions for the last years is a consequence of both the conversion of production plants from the mercury cells process to the membrane technology and also the suspension of production at the existing facilities.
+In 2007 eight facilities carried out the chlor-alkali production, 1 facility had the membrane process in place, 1 facility was replacing mercury cells with membrane process while in the other 6 facilities the production was still based on the mercury cell process (Legambiente, 2007).
+In 2010 out of the previously mentioned eight facilities 4 have the membrane process in place, 3 facilities have stopped the production for different reasons and 1 facility still operated the mercury cell process.